Skip to Content

 • Rubber Bullets: Police officers use rubber bullets during protests and other crowd control situations.
 Rubber bullets or other similar projectiles like bean bags are capable of breaking bones, causing skull fractures and other traumatic brain injuries, damaging internal organs, and inflicting painful eye injuries.

-• Handcuffs: While handcuffs are not thought of as a weapon, many survivors of police violence have suffered serious injuries after being handcuffed and thrown to the ground or into a wall for allegedly resisting arrest.
+• Handcuffs: While handcuffs are not thought of as a weapon, many survivors of police violence have suffered severe injuries after being handcuffed and thrown to the ground or into a wall for allegedly resisting arrest.
 Some peaceful protestors have also been seriously injured when police officers cut off zip tie restraints with scissors and repeatedly cut the individual’s wrists and hands.

-• Chokeholds: In the wake of chokeholds being used by law enforcement, a too frequent effect of which is to kill individuals such as Eric Garner, George Floyd and others, more and more police departments are banning the use of chokeholds.
+• Chokeholds: In the wake of chokeholds being used by law enforcement, a too frequent effect of which is to kill individuals such as Eric Garner, George Floyd, and others, more and more police departments are banning the use of chokeholds.
 While banning this dangerous hold is a welcome step, it does not address the heart of the issue – which is militarized policing and systemic racism.
-Until the root of that evil is pulled out, police chokeholds will likely continue causing more serious injuries and death, especially among people of color.
-According to a Los Angeles Times analysis of California Department of Justice data, between 2016 and 2018, law enforcement officers in the state seriously injured 103 people while using carotid neck restraints (chokehold).
+Until the root of that evil is pulled out, police chokeholds will likely continue causing more severe injuries and death, especially among people of color.
+According to a Los Angeles Times analysis of California Department of Justice data, between 2016 and 2018, law enforcement officers in the state seriously injured 103 people while using carotid neck restraints (chokeholds).
 Black and Latino people accounted for more than 60% of these incidents.

 Our Case Results